crdx/docopt-compgen/README.md

     docopt-compgen [options] [<command>]

 Options:
-    --complete-short       Complete short options (long options are always completed) --command-name NAME    Command name
+    -o, --out PATH         Output completion to PATH instead of stdout --complete-short       Complete short options (long options are always completed) --command-name NAME    Command name
                            If not specified then the slugified basename of <command> will be used